Archive for November, 2010

 At this time in my life I was beginning to build Grace Rivers Ministry and write a book on relating to the world around us with the gospel in mind.
 As you might imagine, I had a culture crash that night.
 Having spent the majority of the previous 25 years of my life segregated away from these types of surroundings this was all quite a challenge.
 I might add that the director for the film at the time frequently used very rough language and smoked pot most of the time.
 He was later dismissed from the film production crew.
 Since he was the director this added to my level of discomfort as well.

-Then I heard the voice of the Lord speak to me quite firmly, “John, if you are so self righteous and uncomfortable here, how will you ever reach people in this world?”
+Then I heard something inside me speak quite firmly, “John, if you are so self righteous and uncomfortable here, how will you ever relate to people in this world?”

 I thought, “this world is not “G” rated.”
 Then I was reminded of the scripture where Jesus says: